Alpine-DAV/ascent/src/docs/sphinx/Actions/Extracts.rst

 These include the following:

     * The mesh must be a uniform grid.
-    * The mesh must have a pwer of 2 number of elements in each direction.
+    * The mesh must have a power of 2 number of elements in each direction.
     * The mesh dimensions must be the same in each direction.
     * The fields must be element based.